KelpTechnologies/truss-annotation-intelligent-function-layer/services/automated-annotation/VECTOR_CLASSIFICATION_SETUP.md

 - Check that `vector-classifiers/model_classifier_pipeline.py` exists
 - Verify Python imports are working
 - Check CloudWatch logs for import errors

+### "Processing record does not contain an image vector"

+- Confirm the image processing Lambda completed successfully for the given `processing_id`
+- Verify the DynamoDB item contains the `imageVector` attribute
+- Check `vectorizationError` in the processing record for failure details
+- Re-run image processing if the vector is missing

 ### "No matches found in Pinecone"